Complete a 3 Question Survey and Earn a re:Post Badge

 Review the unified CloudWatch agent logs

-Use the agent log file to help you troubleshoot problems you encounter with the unified CloudWatch agent package.
-You might be experiencing one of these common issues:
+You can use the agent log file to help troubleshoot problems that you encounter with the unified CloudWatch agent package.

-You might see one of these errors in the logs:
+You might see one of these errors in the following logs.

 Agent Log Error: No Connectivity to Endpoint